yalue/cuda_scheduling_examiner_mirror/ECRTS18_AE.md

 kernels (K3-1 in the plot) launched in the specified stream (stream 3 in the plot).

 ## Experiment 2: VisionWorks Case Study

 In this case study, we run multiple VisionWorks sample programs under different scenarios (section 4).
+Multi-Process Service (MPS) is required in this case study; however, it is not supported on ARM cores.
+Thus this case study needs to execute on X86\_64 cores and discrete GPUs.
 We conducted our experiments on GTX 860M, 1050, and 1070.

 ### Run and Compare